canonical/sdkcraft/docs/explanation/workshopctl.rst

 depends on the run-time results of the hook:

-- *Ready* means success: the hook sets SDK health to :samp:`okay` or gracefully exits with a zero code.
+- *Ready* means success: the hook sets SDK health to :samp:`okay` and gracefully exits with a zero code.

 - *Pending*: The hook sets the SDK health to :samp:`waiting`.
   This means it will be retried, one attempt per second.